 White teeth can prove to be a confidence booster.
 Thanks to advancements in dentistry, there is no need to break the bank as there are several affordable professional treatments and home remedies for the same.

-If you are looking for a Roswell (GA) based dental office that specializes in teeth whitening, you should consider making an appointment with TruCare Dentistry.
+If you are looking for a Roswell (GA) based dental treatment that specializes in teeth whitening, you should consider making an appointment with TruCare Dentistry.
 Our location makes us extremely popular among residents of Sandy Springs, Dunwoody, Alpharetta, Marietta, Milton, and Woodstock.
 If you stay in and around these areas, do drop by or contact us to schedule a visit.

 Here are a few commonly asked questions to quickly run you through all that has been stated above.

 1. Is it bad to brush your teeth with baking soda?

 The short answer is No. However, prolonged use beyond a week is not advisable.
 The safe compromise is to use it every other day for a week as an intermediate measure while you consult your dentist for the best treatment to remove plaque or tartar or whiten teeth.